webxdc/webxdc_docs/src/02_02_dev_tool.md

 Click on `Add Peer` to add another instance.

-Now you can test your app while developing it with a simple reload, instead of repacking it and testing it inside of deltachat, also you don't need deltachat to develop apps using this method.
+Now you can test your webxdc while developing it with a simple reload, instead of repacking it and testing it inside of deltachat, also you don't need deltachat to develop webxdc content using this method.

 > `Clear Storage` resets the simulator (removes all previous state updates).

-## Use it as a template for your app
+## Use it as a template for your webxdc project

 (fork and) clone `https://github.com/deltachat/webxdc-dev`

-modify `index.html` to as you like, then open `index.html` in your webbrowser to start the app.
+modify `index.html` to as you like, then open `index.html` in your webbrowser to try out your webxdc.